Hone Harawira: Internet Mana

 In the run-up to the 2014 general election, the Mana Movement joined forces with the Internet Party, in a coalition to contest the party vote.
 Although Internet Mana won 0.18% more of the party vote than the Mana Party in 2011, Harawira was narrowly defeated in his electorate seat by Labour's Kelvin Davis, so with a party vote of 1.42% Internet Mana failed to win any seats.

 In the week before the poll, the leaders of the National Party and New Zealand First urged their supporters to vote strategically and support the Labour Party's candidate.
 The Internet Mana party was pinning its hopes of winning representation in parliament on Harawira retaining his electoral seat.
 Under New Zealand's Mixed Member Proportional (MMP) electoral system, parties who do not cross a 5% list vote threshold are still entitled to list seats if they win an electorate.

 Post-parliamentary life and career

 2017 general election

 Harawira contested the Te Tai Tokerau seat for the Mana Movement in the 2017 general election.
 In February 2017 the Māori Party had announced it would not stand a candidate against Harawira in a bid to regain the seat from Labour's Kelvin Davis.
 At the election, Harawira failed to unseat Davis who gained 12,673 votes to Harawira's 7,866.
 The Mana Movement gained only 1,455 of the electorate's party votes against Labour's 14,446.
 Mana gained only 0.1% of the party vote nationally (3,642 votes) and failed to gain a seat in parliament.

+In June 2017, Harawira called for a Policy of the Death penalty for any Chinese who import methamphetamine to New Zealand.